Tokhtamysh

-Tokhtamysh belonged to the royal Mongolian dynasty of Borjigin, tracing his ancestry to Genghis Khan.
-Spending most of his younger years fighting against his father's cousin Urus Khan and his sons, Tokhtamysh sought help from the Turco-Mongol warlord Timur with whose help he succeeded in defeating his enemies.
+Tokhtamysh belonged to the House of Borjigin, tracing his ancestry to Genghis Khan.
+Spending most of his younger years fighting against his father's cousin Urus Khan and his sons, Tokhtamysh sought help from the Turco-Mongol warlord Timur, with whose help he succeeded in defeating his enemies.

-Tokhtamysh rose to power during tumultuous period in the Golden Horde, which was severely weakened after a long period of division and internecine conflict.
+Tokhtamysh rose to power during a tumultuous period in the Golden Horde, which was severely weakened after a long period of division and internecine conflict.
 From a fugitive, Tokhtamysh had become a powerful monarch, quickly solidifying his authority in both wings of the Golden Horde.
-Encouraged by his success, as well as the growth of his manpower and wealth, Tokhtamysh went on a military expedition to the Russian principalities, sacking Moscow in 1382.
-He reasserted the Tatar-Mongol hegemony over its Russian vassals and brought about the resumption of payment of tribute by the vassals.
+Encouraged by his success, as well as the growth of his manpower and wealth, Tokhtamysh went on a military expedition to the Russian principalities, besieging and sacking Moscow in 1382.
+He reasserted the Tatar–Mongol hegemony over its Russian vassals and brought about the recommencement of tribute payments.

-A turning point in Tokhtamysh's rule was his military confrontations with his former protector Timur, who invaded the Golden Horde and twice defeated Tokhtamysh.
-Crushing defeats for the Golden Horde undid Tokhtamysh's all previous achievements and ultimately led to his own destruction.
+A turning point in Tokhtamysh's rule was the military confrontations with his former protector Timur, who invaded the Golden Horde and defeated Tokhtamysh twice.
+Crushing defeats for the Golden Horde undid all of Tokhtamysh's previous achievements and ultimately led to his destruction.

-Tokhtamysh has been called the last great ruler of the Golden Horde.
+Tokhtamysh has often been called the last great ruler of the Golden Horde.